 Academic student employees should request financial support through UW Emergency Aid and are not eligible for the UW COVID-19 Employee Emergency Fund.

-All eligible employees may request up to $750 for a critical, temporary, and unforeseen financial hardship due to COVID-19.
-Eligible employees whose positions require them to work on-site may request an additional $750 to pay for pandemic-related child care costs (for total support of up to $1,500).
+All eligible employees may request up to $750 for a critical, temporary and unforeseen financial hardship due to COVID-19.
+Eligible employees whose positions require them to work only on-site may request an additional $750 to pay for pandemic-related child care costs (for total support of up to $1,500).
 Financial grants don’t need to be repaid and are not taxable as income.

 Submit an application

 Support the fund